PRIVACY POLICY

 https://policies.google.com/privacy

 bb.
-Link to YouTube
+Linking to YouTube

 If you click on one of the YouTube videos embedded on our website, you will be redirected to the YouTube platform and have the option to watch the corresponding video directly on the YouTube platform.

-We would like to point out that you use this YouTube channel and its functions on your own responsibility.
+responsibility.
 This applies in particular to the use of the “Discussion” function.
 Furthermore, we would like to point out that we have no influence or control over the type and scope of the data processed by Google, the type of data processing and the use and disclosure of this data to third parties.
-When you use YouTube, your personal information may be collected, transferred, stored, disclosed, used, and transferred to and stored in the USA and/or other third countries where Google does business, regardless of your country of residence.
-In addition, a data transfer to companies affiliated with Google as well as other companies and/or persons who process data on behalf of Google is to be assumed.
+When using YouTube, your personal data may be collected, transferred, stored, disclosed, used by Google and transferred to and stored in the United States or third countries in which Google does business, regardless of your country of residence.
+In addition, a data transfer to companies affiliated with Google as well as other companies and/or persons processing data on behalf of Google is to be assumed.

 Finally, you have the option of requesting information from Google via the privacy form: